albertjimrod/personal_projects/web_scrapping/README.md

 ### Hispasonic:

- - This was the first project, and as such I only made use of the function libraries: Requests and BeautifulSoup the most important challenge was to obtain the dates related to the day on which I did the scrapping because if the user had modified the date it appeared referenced as:

-2 weeks ago,

-5 days ago,

-5 minutes ago...
+ - This was the first project, and as such I only made use of the function libraries: Requests and BeautifulSoup the most important challenge was to obtain the dates related to the day on which I did the scrapping because if the user had modified the date it appeared referenced as 2 weeks ago, 5 days ago, 5 minutes ago...

 So it was a challenge to adjust that time scale to the date that corresponded to it.

 ![sample_hispasonic_output.png](sample_hispasonic_output.png)

 ### Xuxes:

-After having finished the previous project facing this one was not so difficult since it did not require dates however I began to realize that I needed another way to enter the code.
+After having finished the previous project facing this one was not so difficult since it did not require dates, however I began to realize that I needed another way to enter the data.

 One of the things I had to fine-tune because I didn't know enough was to work with regular expressions which saved me most of the time.